Hablamos Español Insurance Companies We Work With

 Is a BOP the same as general liability?

 No. General liability is one coverage.
-A BOP bundles general liability with commercial property and usually business income into a single policy.
+A BOP generally bundles general liability with commercial property and usually business income into a single policy.

 What is a commercial package policy?